Gieneq/Audio-Spectrum-Display/schematics/README.md

 |:-:|
 |<img src="spectrum_display_HSVFFT_V1_vis.png" alt="immm" width="500">|

 Output signal from microphone can by switched by plugging 3.5mm audio jack to 5 pin socket with mechanical switch.
 So both signals from microphone and audio jack should be similar.
-Only way to make those signals l
+Only way to make those signals look similar is to add filter between microphone output and switching socket.

 |Parameter|Microphone MAX9814|Audio Jack|
 |:-|:-:|:-:|